-If a consent form is obtained and bed rails are used for a resident, then ongoing assessment of the resident must be completed by the staff to determine if the resident continually requires the use of bed rails.
+If a consent form is obtained and rails are used for a resident, then ongoing assessment of the resident must be completed by the staff to determine if the resident continually requires their use.

 The use of bed rails does not have to be permanent and reassessment by staff and doctors must be done on a continuous basis.